Change is a measure of time and, in the autumn, time seems speeded up. What was is not and never again will be; what is, is change. – Edwin Teale

 Cypress, Latin name Cupressus sempervirens, is an evergreen tree that is native to the southeastern Mediterranean part of Europe.
 These trees are extremely long-lived, with some trees thought to be approx. 2000 years old.
 Most of the Cypress essential oil is produced in France, Spain, and Morocco.
 Cypress was burned as incense in Nepal and Tibet and was used by the ancient Egyptians to make coffins.
 The Greeks dedicated the Cypress tree to Pluto, the god of the underworld, which is probably why you will often find Cypress trees planted outside of cemeteries.

 Cypress has many properties that are useful in aromatherapy:

 - works well for acne, oily skin and excessive sweating

 - eases muscular aches and pains as well as menstrual cramps and PMS.

 - relaxes both the body and the mind in times of stress.

 The Autumnal Equinox is all about balance.
 It is the day that is divided equally into day and night, light and dark.
 And if you think about it, it is the perfect time to do some inner work, to look at the balance within ourselves.
-The balance of our masculine and feminine energies, as well as the dark and the light that dwells within each of us.
-I think that we should all take at least a moment for some Self- Care, to honor all aspects of ourselves without judgment.
+Take a moment to honor all aspects of ourselves without judgment.
 To be a little kinder to that person who stares back at us from the mirror each morning.